enonic/old-xp-doc/doc/developer/projects/structure.rst

      :language: xml

 site/content-types/
-  Content schemas-types are placed here.
+  Content schemas are placed here.
 Used to create structured content (see :ref:`content_types`).

 site/error/
   Create custom http error pages by placing an error controller in this directory (see :ref:`errors`).

 site/filters/
     This is where generic http response filters are placed.
-Filtes can be used for post processing any given request - also across applications added to a site.
+Filters can be used for post processing any given request - also across applications added to a site.
     A common use case is adding script tags to pages - but possibilities are virtually endless.

 site/i18n/